open-mmlab/mim/README.md

 - **Script Calling**

   You can call training scripts, testing scripts and any other scripts under the `tools` directory of a specific codebase conveniently at anywhere.
+Besides, you can use `gridsearch` command for vanilla hyper-parameter search.
 Calling scripts via MIM is more flexible and efficient (The command will be much shorter, check [abbreviation.md](docs/abbreviation.md)).

 ## Installation